henryhale/dune/README.md

 ### Augmentation

-- Current dataset: ~4-5 samples per class (120 total samples / 25 classes).
+- Current dataset: 5 samples per class (120 total samples / 25 classes).
 - To improve: Apply augmentation 60-100x per original sample to get to ~300-500 per class.
-This ensures your scikit-learn model has enough diverse examples to learn robust patterns for each command.
+This ensures the model has enough diverse examples to learn robust patterns for each command.

-Use data augmentation techniques (synonyms, paraphrasing) to expand this to 300-500 samples per class.
+TODO: Use data augmentation techniques (synonyms, paraphrasing) to expand this to 300-500 samples per class.

 ### Training

-- Train with TF-IDF + Logistic Regression in scikit-learn.
+The following are some of the approaches to building a classification model entirely using scikit-learn;
+1. TF-IDF + Multinomial Naive Bayes
+2. TF-IDF + LinearSVC(Support Vector Classifier)
+>Currently using option 1

 ### NOOP